Manfred's Life.

 }

-func (dao *DAO) Delegate(from string, to string) {
+func (dao *DAO) Delegate(from, to string) {

 dao.Members[from].DelegatedTo = to